carlfindahl/countries/README.md

 # Countries

-List of countries and some stats.
-Experimental project.
+A simple app using Compose that displays a searchable list of countries and some information about them.

 | | |
 | ------------- | ------------- |